 While the 2.5-hour flight from Perth is a lot quicker than the 22.5-hour drive, a road trip to Broome is pretty awesome.
 You can reach Broome by traveling along Highway 95 from Perth or via the Gibb River Road or Stuart Highway through Kununurra from NT or Queensland.
 Both trips offered incredible scenery that you just can’t find anywhere else in Australia.

-The best time to go to Broome is during the dry season, typically from May-October, when the days are warm, the nights are balmy, and the skies are clear.
+The best time to go to Broome is during the dry season, typically from May to October, when the days are warm, the nights are balmy, and the skies are clear.
 Think sunny 30C° days and crisp 15C° evenings.

 Broome tourist attractions are all about enjoying the incredible wilderness of the Broome coastline and soaking in unique cultural experiences.
-Explore the beaches, eat delicious food, and get a taste for laid-back living.
+Explore the beaches, eat delicious food, and get a taste of laid-back living.

 Mosey through the streets lined with bohemian-style caravans while kids saunter around in the grass.
 Here, laughter mixes with the notes of Bob Marley’s classics echoing in the distance.
 This once sleepy outback pearling town is now a haven for outdoor adventure and relaxed, beachside living.
 It’s also a favourite for Australia’s grey nomads who leave their homes on the East Coast to spend 3-6 months in Broome to escape the cold.
 It’s easy to grab a chair and join the holidaymakers lounging with a book or beer in hand, soaking in the late afternoon sun.